 First off, if your name is Alexa or something similar (like Alexis), you’ll definitely want to change the “wake” word for the device.
 To do so, choose your device in the app, then choose Wake Word and select your desired wake word, which can be “Amazon,” “Echo,” “Alexa,” or “Computer.”
 You can also change the name Alexa calls you.
 Go to the communicate section in the Alexa app, and you can edit your name under my profile and settings.

 Create separate profiles for each person in your home

-If multiple people in your home have Amazon accounts, you can create separate profiles for them in your Alexa household profile.
-To do so, select Settings in your Alexa app, Alexa Account, and then Amazon Household and follow the on-screen directions.
-Every profile will need access to their own account to do this.
+If multiple people in your home have Amazon accounts, you can create separate profiles for each person in your Alexa household profile.
+To do so, select Settings in your Alexa app, Account Settings, and then Amazon Household and follow the on-screen directions.

 There are a number of third-party developers who have created skills for Alexa, including games, quizzes, and fitness routines.
 We’ve compiled a list of Alexa’s most useful Skills in case you’re looking to add oomph to what your virtual assistant can do.